yan-pi/go-albums-api/README.md

 # go-albums-api

 ## Introduction
 go-albums-api is a simple API written in Golang using the Gin web framework.
+This API comes from the official Golang tutorial; it was my first contact with the language.
 This API allows users to manage a collection of albums, where each album has an ID, title, artist, list of musics, and price.

 ### GitHub Repository
 [https://github.com/yan-pi/go-albums-api/](https://github.com/yan-pi/go-albums-api/)